Workshops

 There's normally a half-day teaching event at Penzance on the morning of the Saturday of the Cornwall tournament in September and also on the afternoon preceding the British Go Congress in March/April.
 There has often been a combined teaching day and mini-tournament at the London Go Centre in November/December.

-Details of teaching events will be found in the Tournament Calendar.
+Details of teaching events can be found in the Events Calendar.

 Guideline fees are:-